 - Another thing you can do is write a press release about your Hugo nomination.
 It doesn’t matter which category you’re nominated in, whether it’s Best Novel or a fan category.
 Write a press release anyway.
 There are plenty of places around the web which tell you how to write a press release.
 It varies from country to country, so make sure you get the correct format for your country.
-My press release from last year (in German) is here.
-Then make a list of the contact info for the relevant newspapers, radio stations and other media outlets in your region.
+My press releases from 2020 and 2o21 (in German) are here.
+Then make a list of the contact info for the relevant newspapers, radio stations and other media outlets in your region or country.
 Once the nominations have been announced, send your press release as well as the link to your media kit to those media outlets.
-The press release linked above netted me two in-depth profiles and a bonus article in two different newspapers, which is much more than I’d hoped for.
+The press release linked above netted me two in-depth profiles and a bonus article in two different newspapers in 2020 and two more in-depth profiles in 2021, which is much more than I’d hoped for.

 - Consider whether you want to attend Worldcon and the ceremony.
-And yes, I know it’s difficult during the pandemic, since we don’t know how or when the ceremony will happen, whether it will be virtual or in person, or whether our countries will even allow us to travel.
+And yes, I know it’s difficult, since the covid pandemic is still ongoing and conditions and restrictions are very different in different parts of the world.
 Nonetheless, get a Worldcon membership, if you haven’t got one already.
-Like most recent Worldcons, DisCon III offers an installment plan, so you don’t have to pay for a full attending membership right now.
-You can also start looking for flights, hotels, etc…, though I wouldn’t book anything until we know for sure what’s going to happen.
+Like most recent Worldcons, Chicon 8 offers an installment plan, so you don’t have to pay for a full attending membership right now.
+The also offer a reduced rate for people attending their first ever Worldcon and have several support programs for people of marginalised identities available.
+You can also start looking for flights, hotels, etc….
 If money is an issue, as it’s for many of us, think about crowdfunding your Worldcon trip, as several finalists have done in recent years.
 However, don’t start your crowdfunding campaign, until after the finalists have been announced.

-- If you want to participate in programming, fill out DisCon III’s program participant form, if you haven’t already.
+- If you want to participate in programming, fill out Chicon’s program participant form, if you haven’t already.
 Do this as early as possible, so the programming team doesn’t have to find suitable programming for you at the last minute.

-Finally, here are a few observations regarding what happened after the Hugo finalists were announced last year:
+Finally, here are a few observations regarding what happens after the Hugo finalists are announced:

 - A lot of people will congratulate you.
 These will be people you expect – friends, peers, etc… – but also people you don’t expect.
-After the newspaper articles mentioned above came out last year, I suddenly got congratulations from translation customers, various relatives and my Dad’s diabetes doctor among others.
+After the newspaper articles mentioned above came out, I suddenly got congratulations from translation customers, various relatives, neighbours, former classmates and my Dad’s diabetes doctor among others.
 Enjoy the experience, thank everybody and don’t forget to congratulate your fellow finalists.

 - Some people will also not congratulate you and again, some of these will be people you don’t expect.
 There are several reasons why someone might not congratulate you and most of them are not malicious.
 For example, some people might simply not have seen the news yet.
-Or they may not understand the significance, since not everybody is plugged into the SFF community.
+Or they may not understand the significance, since not everybody is plugged into the SFF community and knows how important the Hugos are.
 Of course, there will also be a few people who think that you don’t deserve your nomination.
 Ignore them!

 - Your fellow Hugo finalists are not your rivals, they are your peers.
 You’ll probably know some of them already and if not, you’ll quickly get to know them.
 And yes, only one of you will get to take home the rocket in the end, but all six of you are amazing and in a way, you’re all winners.
 This also applies across categories.
-I met a lot of great people in the SFF community because we were on the Hugo ballot in the same year.
+I met a lot of great people in the SFF community and even made new friends, just because we were on the Hugo ballot in the same year.

-- As a Hugo finalist, you will get plenty of e-mails from DisCon III about anything from the Hugo voter packet via the program book to the ceremony itself.
+- As a Hugo finalist, you will get plenty of e-mails from Chicon 8 about anything from the Hugo voter packet via the program book to the ceremony itself.
 Pay attention to those e-mails, send any information requested in time and check your spam folder.
 You don’t accidentally want to miss something important.

 Finally – and this is the most important point – enjoy your experience!
 You’re a Hugo finalist, i.e. your peers consider you and your work one of the six best in your respective category.
 That’s amazing, so celebrate!